This electric vehicle is no longer for saleA new model is available:

 Charging is done using a Type 1 connector and the on-board charger has a maximum power of 3.7 kW.
 This charges a fully depleted battery back to full in around 3 hours.
 Charging the car using a regular wall plug will take around 4 hours 45 minutes.

 Rapid charging is possible through a CHAdeMO connection.
-The maximum rapid charge power is 22 kW, which charges the battery from 10% to 80% in around 20 minutes.
+The maximum rapid charge power is 22 kW.
+The battery can't be charged continuously at this power.
+In an average rapid charge session the average charge power will be around 15 kW.
+This charges the battery from 10% to 80% in around 30 minutes.
 A rapid charge like this will add about 13 miles of range.

 The combined (motorway and city) energy consumption of the Mitsubishi Outlander PHEV is about 500 Wh per mile in electric-only mode.
 By comparison, this energy consumption is the equivalent of a fuel consumption of 81 mpg in a traditional petrol car.